Things to Know Before Moving to Washington DC

 The Average Washingtonian’s Monthly Expenses

 According to Numbeo, the average monthly costs for a single person amount up to $1,115 without rent.
-If, in addition to that, you choose to live in a one-bedroom apartment in one of the neighborhoods outside the downtown area, you are looking at monthly costs of around $3,000.
+If, in addition to that, you choose to move into a smaller home such as a one-bedroom apartment in one of the neighborhoods outside the downtown area, you are looking at monthly costs of around $3,000.
+We recommend you to try to find a job before moving to another state.

 Depending on the size of your residence, your monthly utilities will likely amount to around $130, and your gym membership will be around $70.
 If you have kids, the monthly fee for their preschool will be around $1,500 per child.
 Are you thinking about buying a house instead of renting?
-Then start saving right away, because you’ll need between $300 and $600 per square foot.
+Then start saving right away before you go house-hunting because you’ll need between $300 and $600 per square foot.

 Moving to Washington DC for a Job

 Do you have a job that requires relocation?
-Then you’re in luck because you won’t have to worry about browsing ads and preparing for interviews right after you move.
+Then you’re in luck because the best time of the year to move is right now and you won’t have to worry about browsing ads and preparing for interviews right after you move.
 All you have to do is prepare a list of relocation questions to ask your employer.
 However, if this is not the case and you have to get a job before you move, you will probably be interested to know how easy (or difficult) it is to find work here.
 This highly depends on the industry you’re in.
 Being the home of 175 embassies, it is no wonder that most jobs here are of a political or administrative nature.
 Other industries that thrive in the area are scientific services, healthcare, and tourism.

 How Much Should You Expect to Make